ajjane19/ajjane19/README.md

 </div>

 I make small, personal games.
+Usually inspired by whatever I'm curious about at the moment.
-Most of what I build comes from whatever I'm curious about, my home, my job, or something I want to understand better.
+Sometimes it's something from home, sometimes work, sometimes just a random idea I want to understand better.
-I like experimenting, learning, and figuring out how things work at my own pace.
+I like experimenting, learning and figuring out how things work at my own pace.
-If something feels a little glitchy or off‑beat, that's usually intentional.

 ---